Kids deserve to be taught.

 While this snow trip was real, the specific scene is obviously fictitious (except for the uncoordinated bit), but it highlights the flawed logic that underpins many teachers’ beliefs about teaching.

 The fact that kids deserve to be taught doesn’t mean that students shouldn’t be actively involved in learning.
 To the contrary, active practice is essential.
 So is mental engagement.
 However, blind activity and activity for activity’s sake are both a waste of time.
 Rather, activity (and ‘guide on the side’ feedback) should come after instruction.

 Nor does it mean that we shouldn’t nurture deep understanding.
 However, it is important to realise that deep understanding depends upon foundational knowledge.
 Novice learners need you to teach them that knowledge before you try to deepen their understanding.

-- Decide what they need to learn in each and every lesson.
+Deciding what they need to learn in each and every lesson.
 This involves setting specific and concrete goals about what your students must know and be able to do by the end of the lesson.
 It is also important that you inform your class of this goal at the start of the lesson.

-- Show them how to do the things that you want them to be able to do.
+Showing them how to do the things that you want them to be able to do.
 When it comes to skills, kids learn well from social modelling.
 If the skill is internal (e.g. making connections when reading), model the skill by thinking aloud.

-- Offer affirmative and corrective feedback as your students have a go at doing something themselves.
+You should also offer affirmative and corrective feedback as your students have a go at doing something themselves.
 Giving your students time to practice is critical, but unguided practice can lead to them internalizing the wrong thing.

 It is only after you have done these things that you should: